mrramontorres/team-profile-generator/README.md

 Once in the vscode environment run node index.js to being populating information about your team.

 ## Usage
+As a manager you can generate a webpage that displays your team's basic information.
+There can only be one manager per team while there can be multiple engineers and interns for each team page.
+A command-line prompt will request basic information about all team members such as name, email, and emplyoee ID; however, engineers will be provided the option of adding a gitHub account while intern's will be provided the option of adding a school name.

 ## Video Walkthrough - Sample User Journey
 https://drive.google.com/drive/folders/1SEUXHywEwC5JOhgOqDxoBIAQt36-ZXaW?usp=sharing